Duet3D/wiki-content/User_manual/Tuning/Duet_3_1HCL_tuning.md

 # Introduction

 The Duet 3 Expansion 1HCL (*"closed-loop expansion board"*) provides a high current stepper motor driver that can be controlled in closed loop mode.
 This document provides a background in closed loop control (which may be skipped if the reader is already familiar with the concept) in addition to details on how to tune the closed loop system to operate optimally.
-For more details on the Duet 3 Expansion 1HCL, please see it's [dedicated page](/Duet3D_hardware/Duet_3_family/Duet_3_Toolboard_1HCL).
+For more details on the Duet 3 Expansion 1HCL, please see the [1HCL hardware overview page](/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1HCL).

 **If you are just interested in the bare minimum required to get closed-loop functioning, skip ahead to the two 'What do I need to do?' sections below.**